tktracker/IntuneDocs/intune/enrollment/troubleshoot-ios-enrollment-errors.md

 ### Profile Installation Failed.
 A Network Error Has Occurred.

-**Cause:** There's an unspecified problem with iOS on the device.
+**Cause:** There's an unspecified problem with iOS/iPadOS on the device.

 #### Resolution

-1. To prevent data loss in the following steps (restoring iOS deletes all data on the device), make sure to back up your data.
+1. To prevent data loss in the following steps (restoring iOS/iPadOS deletes all data on the device), make sure to back up your data.
 2. Put the device in recovery mode and then restore it.
 Make sure that you set it up as a new device.
-For more information about how to restore iOS devices, see [https://support.apple.com/HT201263](https://support.apple.com/HT201263).
+For more information about how to restore iOS/iPadOS devices, see [https://support.apple.com/HT201263](https://support.apple.com/HT201263).
 3. Re-enroll the device.

 ### Profile Installation Failed.
 Connection to the server could not be established.